A Colt Is My Passport (upcoming film)

-A Colt Is My Passport is an upcoming action film directed by Gareth Evans, a reimagining of the 1967 Takashi Nomura film, A Colt Is My Passport, with the setting moved to 1970s America.
-It is from Amazon MGM Studios and Orion Pictures, and starring Ṣọpẹ́ Dìrísù, Tim Roth, Jack Reynor, Lucy Boynton, and Burn Gorman.
+A Colt Is My Passport is an upcoming action film directed and produced by Gareth Evans, and starring Sope Dirisu, Tim Roth, Jack Reynor, Lucy Boynton, and Burn Gorman.
+It is an English-language remake of the 1967 Japanese film, in turn based on the Shinji Fujiwara novel Tobosha, with the setting moved to 1970s America.
+It is from Amazon MGM Studios and Orion Pictures.

 Premise

 A veteran of the Vietnam War goes on the run in 1970s Detroit after assassinating a mob boss.